Check out this awesome backyard water party for summer!

 Welcome to Milk Allergy Mom!

-but it’s been a pleasure sharing our special memories and popular water balloon pinatas with so many of you.
+but it’s been a pleasure sharing this special memory and popular water balloon piñata idea with so many of you.

 Thanks for stopping in!

-the pressure was on to host another spectacular party.
+the pressure was on to host another spectacular outdoor party.

-Seriously, this wildly fun birthday bash cost all of $50…
+Seriously, this wet and wildly fun birthday bash cost all of fifty dollars on my shoestring budget.

 But the memories are priceless.